joyent/conch-api/docs/modules/Conch::Controller::JSONSchema.md

 ### get\_metadata

-Gets meta information about all JSON Schemas in a particular type and name series.
+Gets meta information about all JSON Schemas in a particular type and name series, optionally fetching active schemas only.

 ## LICENSING